Alexander-Kahanek/Alexander-Kahanek.github.io/about.md

 &nbsp; &nbsp; __Research__

 : > 1.
-I am in the process of starting a __Summer *Research* Program for the *Data Science and Information Technology department*__ at the University of North Texas.
+I am currently attending a __Machine Learning focused *Research* Program for the *Data Science and Information Technology department*__ at the University of North Texas.
 >
 > 2. I am __participating in another *research project*__ focused on using __COVID-19 tweet data to preform *Natural Language Proccessing* with spaCy__.